-I am not sure when this tactic first surfaced but I am guessing round about the late -70s.
+I am not sure when this tactic first surfaced but I am guessing around about the late - 70s.
 I know I was using it at Wheal Rashleigh and Salamander lake around that time but it wasn't a trick that was in the wider domain.
 If I remember rightly, didn't Hutchy first write something along the lines of using an alternative hookbait when he fished hempseed at Redmire?

 In today's modern carp world there is a huge availability of specialist alternative hookbaits available.
 I can remember when Nutrabaits first offered their range how excited I was at the possibilities such hookbait could offer, and I wasn't to be disappointed.
 I have lost count of the number of decent carp I have caught on baits such as Pink Pepper, White Spice and as shown here, Plum and Caproic Acid.

 Alternative hookbaits work over just about any kind of bait carpet.
 For example, this photo shows a powerfully flavoured White Spice pop-up hookbait over a carpet of adzuki beans.
 OK, you could fish a hookbait consisting of three or four beans on a hair, and that would certainly catch, but when the carp are playing hardball, and bright 'in your face' often gets an instant response.

 Each time I go carp fishing I invariably start by offering a high attract alternative hookbait over the top of a big bed of nutritional food baits.
 Nine times out of ten this works and a great deal of my success over the past three decades can be attributed to just such a tactic.

 Of course, this tactic is not limited to pop-ups.
 You can put together a mix with a very high level of attraction by adding one or more known feeding triggers.
 This huge carp fell to a high attract paste based on the Robin Red and Garlic base mix with a few added goodies, namely citric acid, Green Lipped Mussel Concentrate, Brocacel, and an amino acid blends.